Ayms/torrent-live/README.md

 If you want more advanced security/anonymity features you can checkout [Peersm](http://www.peersm.com) and [try it](http://peersm.com/peersm), see [node-Tor](https://github.com/Ayms/node-Tor) for the technical details.

+## No Freerider

+If you don't like to be a freerider, then deactivate the option and seed the downloaded/streamed files with another bittorrent client when you are finished.

 ## Installation and use (Windows, Mac, Linux):

 Install nodejs v0.11.9 for your platform (http://nodejs.org/dist/v0.11.9/) or the official nodejs release (http://nodejs.org/download/)

-For those that are not familiar with nodejs, on windows for example:
+For those who are not familiar with nodejs, on windows for example:

 	With your browser download: